spm2020spring/TeamCollaborationTutorial/team.rst

 **Edit files.**

-**Test my edit does not break the program!**
+**Test my edit does not break the program!
+This test is really IMPORTANT to make the centralized workflow work.**

 git add .

 git commit -m "some thoughtful messages"

 **Everything happens inside castle1, the orignal castle won't be affected.
-Now castle1 is ahead of the original castle.**
+Now castle1 is ahead of the original castle, master.**

 Switch back to the master branch